willywdev/ByteIcons/README.md

 <div style="display:flex; align-items:center; flex-direction:column">
     <h1>🔹 ByteIcons</h1>
     <p>ByteIcons is a small creative project of mine.
 I'm working alone on it.
 Most Icons are made for my personal use.
 But i would like to provide more Icons to the community.
 If you want an Icon added, please open an Issue. </p>
 </div>

+> If these icons make your projects dance, a little shoutout would be awesome 🕺🏼

 ## 📋 Table of Contents